cjjdespres/compiler-club/docs/snark-series-1.md

 ```

 This `test'` receives its primes as inputs, rather than hard-coding specific
 values for them.
-These inputs will both be considered non-deterministic, so it
+These inputs will both be considered non-deterministic as well,
-will be Prover's responsibility for providing them.
-That's why the very first
+so it will be Prover's responsibility for providing them.
+That's why the very
-thing we do in the test is to check to make sure the inputs are actually primes
+first thing we do in the test is to check to make sure the inputs are actually
-of the size we want---we need to prevent Prover from deceiving us with bad test
+primes of the size we want---we need to prevent Prover from deceiving us with
-inputs.
-Our other modification is to the return type, because we need to
+bad test inputs.
+Our other modification is to the return type, because we need
-distinguish between test setup failures (caused by bad inputs) and actual test
+to distinguish between test setup failures (caused by bad inputs) and actual
-failures (caused by our code being buggy).
+test failures (caused by our code being buggy).

 If we (somehow) make this function verifiable[^on-subtlety] we'll get